slutske22/leaflet-arrowheads/README.md

       <td> perHatOptions </td>
       <td> Function <br> <code>(i: number) => ArrowheadOptions</code> </td>
       <td> undefined </td>
-      <td> Enables the develop to customize arrowheads on a one-by-one basis.
+      <td> Enables the developer to customize arrowheads on a one-by-one basis.
 Must be in the form of a function of <code>i</code>, which is the index of the arrowhead as it is rendered in the loop through all arrowheads.
 Must return an object that is options object, the same type of options object that is the agrument for <code>.arrowheads({ <Options> })</code>.
 Cannnot account for <code>frequency</code> or <code>proportionalToTotal</code> from within the <code>perHatOptions</code> callback.
 See examples for details.</td>
    </tr>

 </table>

 ## Examples

 A demo project is available for viewing at https://codesandbox.io/s/leaflet-arrowheads-example-zfxxc.
 The web page alone without the code: https://zfxxc.csb.app/

 Polylines in this demo have popups which each contain the code for that polyline.
 Click around, and feel free to look through the codesandbox for more detail.

 <table>
    <tr>